jonespm/SI664-docs/install/win/win-choco_python_django_mysql-install.md

 __WARNING__: Run the installer as an administrator.

 You will be prompted to sign in or create an Oracle account prior to performing this operation.
 Once authenticated, click the fat blue "Download Now" button to initiate the install process.

+__INFO__: you can also click "No thanks, just start my download" to bypass account creation/login.

 Select "Run" when Windows asks what to do with the *.msi file and then select "Yes" when prompted to allow the installer to make changes to your device.

 ### 7.1 License Agreement Screen / Choosing a Setup Type Screen
 The installer will search for previously installed packages.
 Assuming previous installs are not found, agree to the license terms and then choose your setup type.
 I chose "Custom".
 Then click the "Next" button.